farcasterxyz/docs/docs/developers/frames/v2/getting-started.md

 ## Tutorial

-The following tutorial is based on the [Frames v2 Demo](https://github.com/farcasterxyz/frames-v2-demo) repo on Github.

 ### Setup and dependencies

 We'll start with a fresh NextJS app, and accept all the default config options.